 Mission and Values

+The Data Sciences Institute (DSI) at the University of Toronto is a hub and incubator for data science research, training, and partnerships.
+Data Sciences is defined as the science of collecting, manipulating, storing, visualizing, learning from, and extracting useful information from data in a reproducible, fair and ethical way.
 In 2021 the University of Toronto launched the DSI to unify data sciences research across the University, its affiliated research institutes, and external partners.
 The DSI leverages the University’s leadership and expertise in the foundational and emergent fields of data sciences.
-Our programs and initiatives are designed to facilitate collaboration, as well as the development and application of new data science methodologies and tools in a training-focused environment.
+Our programming and initiatives are designed to facilitate collaboration, as well as the development and application of new data science methodologies and tools in a training-focused environment.

 Mission